Tynemouth Coast

 Just as we reached the centre of town it started to rain.
 The photo shows the clock tower with the castle behind it.

-It was now raining heavily, so we went for a coffee.
-After the coffee we decided to go to the Tynemouth Lodge Hotel, it was promising more rain, and we were a little tired from the long walk.
-I will return next year to complete the photos of the coast at Tynemouth.
+By the time we got to the clock tower, it was raining heavily, so we went for a coffee.
+After the coffee we decided to go to the Tynemouth Lodge Hotel, it was promising more rain, and we were a little tired from the walk.
+I will be returning next year to complete the photos of the coast at Tynemouth.

 First Published: 18th September 2025